CLSherrod/clsherrod.github.io/_posts/2020-12-02-business-ideas.md

 ## Additional Resources
 - [Read my article about Implementing Quickly](https://christophersherrod.com/implement-quickly)
-- [Additional Resources mentioned in Book](https://clsherrod.gumroad.com/l/newbusinessideas) - Includes eBook in ePub and Kindle formats plus a Business Ideas Workbook.
+- Additional Resources mentioned in Book - Join my [newsletter](https://christophersherrod.com/newsletter/) to get the workbook that goes along with the book.